dennis199441/cmsc5721-project/README.md

 2. 12 months

 ### Node
 Each stock will be represented as a node in the graph.
-Metadata: performance
+Performance is embedded as metadata.

-1. +1 if price increased over the past month
+1. +1 if price increased over the past month (Green)
-2. -1 if price decreased over the past month
+2. -1 if price decreased over the past month (Red)
-3. 0 if price does not change over the past month
+3. 0 if price does not change over the past month (Yellow)

 ### Edge
 Correlation coefficient for each pair of stocks is computed using the historical daily price under the specified time frame (6 months or 12 months).